alienmind/phronex/README.md

 # App
-Phronex is a project management and budgeting tool for small and medium sized companies.
+Phronex is a project management and budgeting tool for small and medium sized companies with some AI features.
 It's been development as part of an assignment for a job interview.
 Also, it's been developed as a personal project out of interest to learn latest Next JS 15 and React 19.
 The development time for this assignment is 7 days.